Skip to content

 Clone the Workshop Repository

-If you haven't already cloned the repository (from a previous camp), do so now:
+If you haven't already cloned the repository (from a previous camp), skip to the next step.

 git clone https://github.com/Azure-Samples/sherpa.git